 Earl Strikwerda Memorial Scholarship.
-Memorial contributions from the relatives and friends of Professor Earl Strikwerda have enabled the History Department to honor the memory of their former colleague with an annual scholarship of \$500.
-Junior-year history majors should submit applications to the chairman of the Department of History by March 1.
+Memorial contributions from the relatives and friends of Professor Earl Strikwerda have enabled the History Department to honor the memory of their former colleague with an annual scholarship of at least \$600 to a junior-year history major.

 The Seymour Swets Voice Award.
-Contributions have been recieved by the department in memory of Seymour Swets, the founder of Calvin's Music Department.
-Interest from this fund provides an annual award of \$500 to an outstanding sophomore or junior voice student who is active in a faculty-directed vocal ensemble at Calvin, for use in the junior or senior year.
+Contributions have been received by the department in memory of Seymour Swets, the founder of Calvin's Music Department.
+Interest from this fund provides an annual award of \$600 to an outstanding sophomore or junior voice student who is active in a faculty-directed vocal ensemble at Calvin, for use in the junior or senior year.